 EfficienSea2 provides a working prototype of a cloud-embedded single point of access to e-Navigation and e-Maritime services in the Baltic Sea (based on the existing ArcticWeb).
 With five to six integrated e-Navigation services, BalticWeb will be accessible on all internet connected systems, e.g. tablets and PCs.

 EfficienSea2 creates and implements the world’s first true open-source communication framework that enables efficient, secure and reliable information exchange in and around the maritime sector.
-The Maritime Cloud connects all maritime stakeholders and users with maritime information services and applications of all kinds across available communication systems.
-The Maritime Cloud has potential to break ground by enabling the maritime internet of things.
+Maritime Connectivity Platform (MCP), previously known as the Maritime Cloud, connects all maritime stakeholders and users with maritime information services and applications of all kinds across available communication systems.
+MCP has potential to break ground by enabling the maritime internet of things.
 It is a prerequisite for taking e-Navigation from testbeds to real-life implementation.

 To solve the challenge of weak connectivity and high-cost communication on ships, EfficienSea2 develops concepts for cost-effective and seamless roaming between communication channels, effective and secure onboard networks, as well as the new communication channel called VDES, which is short for VHF Data Exchange System.